 The dark horse: Jessica Chastain’s turn in ‘Zero Dark Thirty’ seems an obvious choice for those who want to bet against Lawrence, but enough about these spring chickens - bring on the dames.
 It just wouldn’t be the Oscar’s without ‘Hitchcock’s’ Helen Mirren, but we reckon a truly patriotic bet would be Judi Dench for ‘Skyfall’.
 After more than 17 years as Bond’s boss M, she deserves a decent leaving gift.
 Sadly we don’t think it’ll happen.

-The frontrunner: Best director is definitely this year’s most open category, but once again ‘Lincoln’ is just about standing out from the crowd (probably due to the hat).
+Best director is definitely this year’s most open category, but once again ‘Lincoln’ is just about standing out from the crowd (probably due to the hat).
 Steven Spielberg’s film screams ‘epic’ at the Academy, whilst tickling their patriotic gland.
 But there’s a stranger in our Oscar’s midst: Ben Affleck.
 Ten years ago if someone told you Affleck would end up an Oscar worthy director, you would have made them watch ‘Pearl Harbor’… and then punched them.
 But he made ‘Gone Baby Gone’, which was impressive, and the ‘The Town’, which was really impressive - and now we have ‘Argo’.
 Can you see where this is going?
 Affleck’s trailing Spielberg slightly in the betting, but if he does win it would rank as one of the more impressive turn-arounds in recent Hollywood history.

 The dark horse: Quentin Tarantino has shuffled into the reckoning after new film ‘Django Unchained’ surprisingly scooped five Golden Globe nominations.
 However, his delirious anti-slavery western could be too bloody for sensitive (and usually incredibly old) Oscar voters.